 Alex J. Todd

-Alex J. Todd is a historian and lecturer in the fields of graphic design and visual culture.
+Alex J. Todd is a design historian and educator.

 His research is broadly concerned with visual culture’s potential as a process of political and cultural opposition, with a specific focus on the post-1960s Netherlands.

-Currently, Alex is a PhD student in the school of humanities at the University of Brighton, where he is researching the politics of identity in the 1980s Netherlands through the work of graphic design collective Wild Plakken.
-Alex also lectures in the Visual Theory department at the Pratt Institute in New York.
+Currently, Alex is studying for his PhD in the school of humanities at the University of Brighton, where he is researching the politics of identity in the 1980s Netherlands through the work of graphic design collective Wild Plakken.
+Alex also teaches in the History of Art and Design department at the Pratt Institute in New York.
 Further to his teaching and research, Alex is the serving Student Officer for the Design History Society.

 He has written for publications including the Journal of Design History, Eye magazine, History Today, Bloomsbury Design Library, and AIGA Eye on Design and has worked with institutions such as The Design History Society, The Design Museum, and the Hyundai Card Design Library.

 Alex received a first class BA (hons) in Visual Communication from the University for the Creative Arts before completing his MA in Critical Writing in Art & Design at the Royal College of Art.

 A review of ‘David King: Designer, Activist, Visual Historian’ by Rick Poynor for the Journal of Design History.

 A review of ‘Wim Crouwel: Mr. Gridnik’ at the Stedelijk Museum in Eye Magazine.